MariaSyed/RoutePlanner/README.md

 ## Thoughts on Further Improvement

-1. UX Improvement: When location fetching results in an error, there could be a refetch button.
+1. _UX Improvement:_ When location fetching results in an error, there could be a refetch button.
 For now, user has to reload app.
-2. UX Improvement: Better handling when user denies location permission.
+2. _UX Improvement_: Better handling when user denies location permission.
 For now, it fills in default location.
-3. DX Improvement: Find root cause for metro bundler not working as it should.
+3. _DX Improvement_: Find root cause for metro bundler not working as it should.
 This issue was present with an empty react native project as well.
-4. DX Improvement: Store base url as an environment variable
+4. _DX Improvement_: Store base url as an environment variable
-5. DX Improvment: Use React Hooks
+5. _DX Improvment_: Use React Hooks
-6. DX Improvement: Tests
+6. _DX Improvement_: Tests